bigabdoul/BlazorFormManager/WALK-THROUGH.md

 _**aspnet-{APP NAMESPACE}.Server-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX**_ where
 _XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX_ is Guid (Globally Unique Identifier).

+If you can't find the database, make sure to add the server by clicking the `Add SQL Server` icon at the top left corner of the `SQL Server Object Explorer` window.

 ## Step 10: Customization the `ApplicationUser` class

 In the _{APP NAMESPACE}.Server/Models_ folder you'll find the `ApplicationUser.cs` file.